KitsapCreator/pihole-blocklists/README.md

-# Pi-hole Blocklists
 ## Summary
-In the spirit of pihole users and creators, I wanted to create my own blocklists as another option for users to choose from.
-These lists I created in my spare time, and I wanted to share them with the world so that others could contribute.
+In the spirit of pihole users and creators, I wanted to create my own blocklists.
+I decided to share them with the world to help contribute to the ovberall community.
 On that note, welcome!
 ## Disclaimer
 The lists contained here are provided as is, with no warranty as to their accuracy.
 It is your responsibility to whitelist/blacklist as you see fit for your needs and your enviroment.
-This is due to how often the lists can change from additions and deletions.
-These lists are provided free of charge, are open for use by anyone, and are maintained by volunteers in their spare time.
-I also don't claim these lists to be better than any other comprenhensive list that is carefully vetted, etc. I am simply putting my two cents out there for others to benefit from and contribute to.
+These lists are provided free of charge, are open for use by anyone, and are maintained by myself in my spare time.
+These lists are collections of domains I have come across or seen in forums or other places, therefore these are not perfectly curated and vetted lists, however I try to do my best to avoid false positives and inaccuracies in all cases.
 # Getting Started
 ## Start Using
-All lists are accessible using `blocklists.kitsapcreator.com/<blocklist-name-here>.txt`, or `blocklists.kitsapcreator.com/social/<blocklist-name-here>.txt` for social network blocklists.
+All lists are accessible using `blocklists.kitsapcreator.com/<blocklist-name-here>.txt`.
 Basically, just put the path for the list you want after `blocklists.kitsapcreator.com`.

-This domain uses the Cloudflare CDN (Content Delivery Network) for accelerated delivery around the world, so you shouldn't experience much delay in pulling updates from these lists.
+This domain uses Cloudflare [Pages](https://pages.cloudflare.com/) and [CDN](https://www.cloudflare.com/cdn/) for the fastest delivery possible globally, so you shouldn't experience much delay in pulling updates from these lists.
 Also, feel free to ping and pull updates as often as you wish; the more the merrier.
 ## Contribute
 1. Start by searching lists for the domains you wish to propose additions to avoid duplicates.
 2. Fork the repo, make your changes, then create a pull request so changes can be discussed.